-Up to week 39, children below 12 years of age have consistently lower test-positivity than adults.
+Up to week 39, children below 12 years of age showed consistently lower test-positivity than adults.
 Young children are more likely to develop mild or no symptoms after SARS-CoV-2 infection [2].
-Our data shows that among young children with (mild) symptoms, the SARS-CoV-2 test-positivity is also lower.
-As of week 39, children below the age of 13 years who have mild symptoms and who have not had known contact with a laboratory confirmed COVID-19 patient are no longer advised to undergo SARS-CoV-2 testing due to limited test capacity.
-The resulting reduction in testing among children in the age groups 0-3 and 4-11 is visible in Figure 2.
-This change in testing policy likely resulted in an increase in test-positivity.
-The lower test-positivity among educators is in line with the lower test-positivity among primary school students (up to week 39), suggesting that transmission of SARS-CoV-2 in primary schools is modest, as has been described before [3].
-Prevention measures have been taken in schools such as physical distancing between teachers and students and, since week 42, mask use by secondary school students in between classes (Table 2).
+Our data showed that among young children with (mild) symptoms, the SARS-CoV-2 test-positivity was also lower.
+As of week 39, children below the age of 13 years who had mild symptoms and who had no known contact with a laboratory confirmed COVID-19 patient are no longer advised to undergo SARS-CoV-2 testing because of limited testing capacity.
+As a result, there was a reduction in testing among children in the age groups 0-3 and 4-11 (Figure 1), while this change in testing policy likely increased test-positivity in these age groups.
+The lower test-positivity among educators compared to the reference group is in line with the lower test-positivity among primary school students (up to week 39), supporting the hypothesis that transmission of SARS-CoV-2 by primary school children is modest, as has been described before [3].
+Preventive measures have been installed in schools such as physical distancing between teachers and students and, since week 42, (non-medical) face mask use by secondary school students between classes (Table 2).

 Table 2.
 Brief description of relevant COVID-19 prevention measures and testing policies in the Netherlands, 1 June - 17 October 2020.
-The following prevention advice has been in place since 12 March and throughout the study period: frequent hand washing, sneeze and cough hygiene, physical distancing of at least 1.5 meters, selfisolate when experiencing COVID-19-like symptoms or when a household member has a fever and/or shortness of breath, and avoid crowded places.
+The following prevention advice has been in place since 12 March and throughout the study period: frequent hand washing, sneeze and cough hygiene, physical distancing of at least 1.5 meters, self-isolate when experiencing COVID-19-like symptoms or when a household member has a fever and/or shortness of breath, and avoid crowded places.